CommandLineLabs/completegeek/docs/financial-skills/how-to-invest.md

 ### Let's tilt towards "Growth" stocks

+If we add the S&P 500 -- the 500 largest companies in the United States -- then we're tilting towards "growth" -- stocks that everyone thinks are going up.
+Think Apple, Tesla, etc. The problem with that is that because everyone "knows" those stocks are going up, they're often expensive to buy, so you don't get as good a return in the long term.
+Or you might.
+We can't predict the future.
+Tilting towards "Growth" or "Value" stocks is largely about your own psychology and how you feel.

+* 30% -- Vanguard Total Bond Market Fund ([VBTLX](https://investor.vanguard.com/investment-products/mutual-funds/profile/vbtlx))
+* 20% -- Vanguard S&P 500 ETF ([VOO](https://advisors.vanguard.com/investments/products/voo/vanguard-sp-500-etf)) -- An ETF consisting of the 500 largest US-based stocks
+* 30% -- Vanguard Total Stock Market Index Fund ([VTSAX](https://investor.vanguard.com/investment-products/mutual-funds/profile/vtsax)) -- A little bit of every stock inside the US
+* 20% -- Vanguard Total International Stock Index Fund ([VTIAX](https://investor.vanguard.com/investment-products/mutual-funds/profile/vtiax)) -- A little bit of every stock outside the US

 ### Let's tilt towards "Value" stocks instead

 Value stocks are those that are lower-priced relative to the value of the company.
 They are generally expected to return a higher return than other stocks -- but at a correspondingly higher risk.
 Also the return of value stocks over time has been pretty lumpy -- substantial periods of under-performing the general stock market, with shorter periods of outperforming the market.
 I have a tilt towards value in my portfolio, but it's by no means a "gimmie" or an obvious win.